jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

 }
 ```

 The `paging_init` function loops through the `struct address region`s in the address map to find the one with the `MEM_FLAGS_BABY_BOOT` flag set.
-Then, initalizes the baby-boot array:
+Then, initializes the baby-boot array:

 ```C
 static void initialize_baby_boot_allocator(unsigned long start, unsigned long end)